oroinc/documentation/user_guide/marketing_list.rst

 Filters
 ^^^^^^^

-To define the marketing list settings, you can use the following settings:
+You can choose the entity records used to generate the marketing list with filters.

 - **Field Condition**: only records that meet the condition are added to the list